skinny-framework/skinny-framework/README.md

 }
 ```

-You can use `SkinnyResource` which is similar to `ActiveResource`, too.
+`SkinnyResource` which is similar to Rails ActiveResource is available.
 That's a pretty DRY way.

 ```scala
 object CompaniesController extends SkinnyResource {